dAAAb/vTuber-Virtual-Production-Studio-Assets/README.md

 When the keyboard controls are pressed (1-9) the camera seleted will be Set to Active, while the others are set to Inactive.
 The camera previews can be seen on the camera preview panel using Render textures at a lower resolution for optimization.

 ## General Workflow
 To make a custom production, we create and customize a set, configure the locations of the cameras, animate the cameras, then during runtime, we use the camera control panel to switch between these cameras with a camera operator in real time with VRChat as our network and avatar layer.
-We are capturing the output with OBS (Open Broadcast Software) to captre the audio and video of the production from the game engine.
+We are capturing the output with OBS (Open Broadcast Software) to capture the audio and video of the production from the game engine.

 The different versions of this software can be used in different ways depending on the platform you are planning to work on.

 It is common to use many platforms to create a virtual production.

 ## Slides / Overlay
 This system was designed with presentations in mind so we have an extra camera that renders planes in front of a camera to create the illusion of an Overlay by pushing 0.
+It is sort of a work around, and if you would like to extend or make this package better or more optimised, please feel free to submit a request.
+Thanks!

 We swap out 12 different Slides(show/hide gameObjects) using the numeric keypad and also the (.) key and the (+) key.